zykure/KGLW-TheBook/README.md

 # KGLW - TheBook

-This e-book collects all lyrics from the Australian band King Gizzard & the Lizard Wizard.
+This e-book collects all lyrics from the Australian band **King Gizzard & the Lizard Wizard**.

 I started this project in June 2025 because I wanted to read Gizz lyrics on my e-book reader while listening to their music.
 The included songs are grouped by album, and albums are added in chronological order (oldest first.)
 There is also a song index at the end of the document that lists all songs in alphabetical order regardless of album,